callumcanavan/challenges-for-unsupervised-elicitation/README.md

 Data: https://huggingface.co/datasets/callum-canavan/challenges-for-unsupervised-elicitation

-Code for *Three Concrete Challenges and Two Hopes for the Safety of Unsupervised Elicitation*—--specifically for running unsupervised elicitation (UE) and easy-to-hard generalization (E2H) methods on datasets with imbalanced training sets and impossible tasks, including ensembling and combining UE and E2H techniques described in the paper.
+Code for *Three Concrete Challenges and Two Hopes for the Safety of Unsupervised Elicitation*—specifically for running unsupervised elicitation (UE) and easy-to-hard generalization (E2H) methods on datasets with imbalanced training sets and impossible tasks, including ensembling and combining UE and E2H techniques described in the paper.

 ## Setup